Updated : 12/01/2015

-The EU rules gives you more rights when you purchase services abroad, for example:
+The EU rules give you more rights when you purchase services abroad, for example:

 For these types of services, and others, you have the right to buy from a service provider located in another EU country without